 This table holds up to two people.
 Suggested Donation: $120 for the reservation.

 The Brewer’s Archway Table:

-This table is halfway up the hillside!
-We leveled out a seating area near our volunteer built archway.
+This table is halfway up the hillside and made for Brewers and Beer lovers!
+You are seated near our volunteer built archway.
 Seasonally, there are two types of hops growing over the archway along with wheat and barley not very far from your chair.

-Up to four people may feast at this location.
+Up to four people may savor and sip at this location.
 Suggested Donation: $340 for the reservation.